davidnqd/lucidtail/README.md

 ### Without the `lucidtail` command

-The `lucidtail` command saves you from having to invoke node. not required.
+The `lucidtail` command saves you from having to invoke node, but it is not required.

 	npm install lucidtail